 Transportation safety and security are increased by the usage of facial recognition technologies.
 The use of facial recognition technology by airlines, for instance, can be used to confirm the identification of passengers and stop illicit entry onto aircraft.
 Detecting potential security concerns and averting terrorist attacks are other possible uses for the device.

 Role of APIs in Facial Recognition Software

 Custom projects needing facial recognition software can be improved in several ways by using APIs, or application programming interfaces.
 A set of protocols, procedures, and tools known as an API enables communication between various software programs.
 Without having to create the technology from scratch, developers can include facial recognition technology in their own projects by using APIs.
-Skybiometry offers state-of-the-art facial recognition API to create customized projects as per specific requirements.
+Skybiometry offers facial recognition API to create customized projects as per specific requirements.